Universal Consent for Biological Samples

 If you’re still trying to decide whether to participate, consider these points:

 • You can make a difference: The future of medicine depends on building large and diverse research collections of biological samples and health information.
-You can help researchers better understand a range of diseases and develop new tests and treatments.
+If you opt-in, you will be helping researchers better understand a range of diseases and develop new tests and treatments.
 We’re currently prioritizing samples for our ATLAS Community Health Initiative.

 • Your health care won’t change: Whether you participate or not, your decision won’t affect your relationship with UCLA Health or the services you receive.
-The only potential impact to you is the possibility of receiving certain genetic results that could affect your health.
+The only potential impact to you is the possibility of receiving certain genetic results that could affect your health but only if you choose to receive these results.

 • Participation is safe and secure: All research samples are sent to the Biobank, a secure facility at UCLA.
 Your personal information is not available to researchers.
 Your samples never include your name or other information that could identify you.
 Instead, samples are assigned a number for research purposes.
 Only UCLA-approved researchers will be able to use the samples or associated health information for their studies.